will89pinilla/appgate-calculator/README.md

 # Appgate Calculator

-This repo will show a demo of the Appgate test
+This repo will show a demo of the Appgate test, to solve this problem it was used H2 database to manage the store and the stack of the operation to do for each env.

 <!-- GETTING STARTED -->